richardchien/one-more-day/README.md

 One More Day for iOS
 ============

-This is an iOS app to help you form habits.
+This is an iOS app that helps you form habits.